philipstreet/philipstreet.github.io/_posts/2024-03-26-TLS Inspection-for-DMZ-Azure-Application-Gateway-and-Azure-Firewall.md

 CONS:

-- Resources are created with names that may not comply with your corporate resource naming standard
+- Resources are created with names that may not comply with your enterprise resource naming standard
-- Resources are created with configuration that may not comply with your corporate configuration and security standards
+- Resources are created with configuration that may not comply with your enterprise configuration and security standards
 - Certificate cannot be exported for re-use elsewhere

 Issues: